 The MileagePlus X mobile app can be the easiest way to find earning and redeeming opportunities.

 Do United miles expire?
 Not anymore.
-Although, you will still need to pay a fee to reinstate miles that expired before the expiration policy changed in late August 2019.
 Even though your miles don’t expire after 18 months, you should still try to redeem them as soon as possible as award flight prices may increase in the near future.